 Now we have a running version of GraphQL at localhost:8003/swapi.
 There are some minor quirks, which we can make nicer, but it’s already fully working.

 Add a Link to the Navigation

-Once we reload our Developer Portal, we have another endpoint to get to our interactive Star Wars API documentation.
+Once we reload our Dev Portal, we have another endpoint to get to our interactive Star Wars API documentation.
 Or you could create an overview page where we list all of them.
 The opportunities are endless.